vzool/docs/api/reference.md

 :::

 ::: danger WARNING
-Batch Update can quickly overwrite large amounts of data.
+Batch updating can quickly overwrite large amounts of data.
 Please be careful when implementing this request.
 :::

 #### Body